ubuntupunk/bankstat-dashboard/TASK.md

 - Resolved "DataFrame has column names of mixed type" warning in 'streamlit_app.py'
 - Ensured MongoDB upload debug messages are visible in 'streamlit_app.py'
 - Add streamlit caching methods to persist data and db connections.
 Eg @st.cache_data (2025-06-02)
+- Add .python service config with a run command for heroku/koyeb deployment (2025-06-04)